jane212/RAMS_API/README.md

 Go to the map server page, https://gis.iowadot.gov/ramsa/rest/services/lrs/MapServer, check the layers we previously used in GIMS.

-Make sure you try out these functions first to get familiar with how the map server works.
+Make sure you try out the following functions first to get familiar with how the map server works.

 ### a. using coordinates to get "measure" and "routeId"